 I know it sounds strange but think of a book writer that needs to pitch editors and publishing houses till he get his 1st book published and hist first fans.
-You need to spend at least the same time you spent for writing, to promote your content.
+You need to spend at least the same time you spent on writing, to promote your content.

 Below are 41 places where you should add your blog post to grab a back-link and of course, readers.